moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 ## 5-derived

+## Introduction

-The final layer in the DMET pipeline, as n in the figure in the previous section, is the derived layer.
-Here we expect any database that has been developed outside the direct oversight of Analytics Engineers.
-These databases will be more specialised to specific use cases and will therefore have fewer requirements on them to conform to data modelling concepts like those found in the Kimball methodology.
-We expect the databases here to still pull from the datamarts layer, where possible.
+The final layer in the DMET pipeline, as shown in the figure in the previous section, is the derived layer.
+This should include all databases downstream of the datamarts databases and will usually represent a specific business need that flattens dimensions and facts into fewer use specific tables.
+We also intend this to be home to any database that has been developed outside the direct oversight of Analytics Engineers.
+Given these databases will be more specialised to specific use cases we will therefore have fewer requirements on them to conform to data modelling concepts like those found in the Kimball methodology.
+Where possible the datamarts databases should be the source for these databases.

-- **derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table ready-made for a particular analysis.
+**Derived** tend to be wide, dense tables, the result of joining facts and dimensions into a single table ready-made for a particular analysis.
 In modern data warehousing — where storage is cheap and compute is expensive — we can borrow and add any and all data from dimensional concepts to answer questions about core entities.
 Building the same data in multiple places is more efficient in this paradigm than having to repeatedly rejoin these concepts in the dimensional layer.

+## Derived database types

+The two types of derived databases:
+- **Analytics Engineering Managed:** These databases will be suffixed with `_derived' and will be named after relevant domains / sub-domain (i.e. probation, finance, recruitment, etc.).
+These databases will either be developed by, or with oversight from, Analytics Engineers.
+They will be considered gold standard in the medallion architecture.
+- **All other tables databases:** Create-a-derived-table is designed to be used by anyone who wants to use it.
+The previous few chapters have outlined how we expect projects to be structured, however, it can be used by anyone to create products that are useful to them, providing they meet some core rules:
+  - It doesn't duplicate work already done.
+  - It passes the standard PR checks and has been reviewed by an Analytics Engineer (and a Data Engineer if necessary).
+This may mean that you are asked to make changes to you project if someone in DMET thinks that your project could interfere with existing work.
+  - You do your best to branch of current data products at the latest possible point in the data pipeline.
+This is to reduce divergence and ensures that we are all working from the same 'one source of truth'.

+## Database Access

+Access to derived table will likely need to be granted on a database level, rather than on a domain level.
+This will require relevant configs in Database Access to be set up.
+For further detail go to [#ask-data-modelling](https://moj.enterprise.slack.com/archives/C03J21VFHQ9) to get advise on how to get access or set up access.

 ## 6-the-rest-of-the-project